![]() |

 More on Malicorne & Zjef

 Malicorne BuysseNamed after a legendary folk band and the child of two folk-loving parents, Malicorne grows up breathing the world of traditional folk music.
 During her classical music education she quickly acquires a taste for the violin.
 Her teacher Ann Lafaille knows like no one else how to convey passion and musicality in her lessons and subsequently plays a major part in Malicorne’s musical development.
 She later establishes a substantial interest in the pure Centre-France violin style (in which the bourrée auvergnate take centre stage) due to several folk internships, including those at Jean-François Vrod and Luc Pilartz.
 Furthermore she starts exploring various musical projects (Chitty Bang Bang, Famuze, Kotjesvolk, Kadril, Zjef Vanuitsel, Les Sauvages), where she always looks to combine improvisations with subtle accompaniments.
 Malicorne sees folk music as a perfect way to differ from her day-to-day scientific research.
-Zjef Van SteenbergenZjef Van Steenbergen (1994, Arendonk) began playing the electric bass when he was twelve.
-After high school, he started his musical studies at the Academy of Arts in Antwerp in 2012, where he was taught by Piet Verbist.
+Zjef Van SteenbergenZjef Van Steenbergen (°1994, Arendonk) began playing the electric bass when he was twelve.
+After high school, he started his musical studies at ‘De Kunsthumaniora’ in Antwerp in 2012, where he was taught by Piet Verbist.
 The following year he continued these studies at the conservatory in Ghent.
 Here he was taught by Nicolas Thys, Yannick Peeters, Vincent Pierins and Janos Bruneel, amongst others.
-He currently plays in various projects covering different genres (jazz, reggae, funk, pop, folk, ect.) |
+In the meantime, Zjef has graduated with a master’s degree in electric bass and completed his teacher training in combination with one extra year double bass study under Janos Bruneel.
+He currently plays in various projects, including Briskey, Fenix, Broes and Hidrae and has recently released 2 CDs: one with the project Schemer (portret) and one with the project Hidrae (Hydraulic). |

 Thomas Hoste |